Stalag 17 (1953) - full transcript

 What's the matter with you guys?

-Get ready.
-Here he comes.
+Get ready!
+Here he comes!

-Und Poland, kaputt.
+kaputt.

-Everything is gesundheit,
+Everything is Gesundheit,

-kaputt und verboten!
+kaputt and verboten!

-- Ist you all good little Nazis?
+Is you all good little Nazis?

-- Ist you all good little Adolfs?
+Is you all good little Adolfs?

-Then we will all salute feldwebel Schulz.
+Then we will all salute

 About face!

-One fuehrer is enough.
+One F?hrer is enough.

-take off those mustaches.
+take off those moustaches.

-- Or do you want me arrested by the Gestapo?
+Do you want me arrested by the Gestapo?

-You would be very sorry
+You would be very sorry to get a new

-Somebody without a sense of humor, huh?
+Feldwebel without a sense of humour.

 Now, what is it, Schulz?